pyweekorg/docs/docs/libraries.rst

 * `PyBox2D <https://github.com/pybox2d/pybox2d>`_ - 2D physics.
 This is now
   much less well maintained than PyMunk, and the documentation is lacking.

+GUI
+===

+* `pyimgui <https://pyimgui.readthedocs.io>` - Python bindings for the
+  *dear Imgui* UI framework - works with several OpenGL based frameworks and also Pygame.

+* `PGU <https://github.com/parogers/pgu>` - a collection of utility code for working with Pygame, including a complete UI framework and basic HTML rendering.